Hedging the Drift: Learning to Optimize under Non-Stationarity: Bandit-over-Bandit ( BOB ) Algorithm: Adapting to the Unknown Variation Budget

-\end{theorem} \begin{proof}{Proof Sketch.} The proof of the theorem essentially follows from substituting the choice of $H$ and $J$ into the dynamic regret bound in Proposition \ref{prop:bob}, and the complete proof is presented in Section \ref{sec:theorem:bob} of the appendix. \end{proof} \begin{remark} Compared to the lower bound in Theorem \ref{theorem:lower_bound}, the dynamic regret bound presented in Theorem \ref{theorem:bob} is optimal when $B_T\geq d^{-1/2}T^{1/4};$ while it also leaves a small $O(T^{1/12})$ gap in the worst case \ie, when $B_T=\Theta(1).$ This is because the smaller the non-stationarity, the harder the detection, and hence a worse dynamic regret bound. \end{remark} \begin{remark} The block structure and restarting the \swofu~with a single window size for each block are essential for the correctness of the \bob.
+\begin{remark}[Removing Assumption \ref{ass:reg}] To remove Assumption \ref{ass:reg}, one can apply a restarting strategy \citep{BGZ18} together with an algorithm for adversarial linear bandit, \eg, Algorithm 15 of \cite{LS18}.
+When $B_T$ is known and $D_t$'s are fixed, by an argument similar to Theorem 2 of \cite{BGZ18}, one can show that this restarting strategy can achieve the minimax-optimal dynamic regret bound $\widetilde{O}(d^{2/3}B_T^{1/3}T^{2/3});$ when $B_T$ is unknown, we can apply the \bob~to adaptively tune the restarting rate to achieve the dynamic regret bound $\widetilde{O}(d^{2/3}B_T^{1/3}T^{2/3}+d^{1/2}T^{3/4}).$ \end{remark} \begin{remark}[Algorithm's Optimality] Compared with the lower bound of Theorem \ref{theorem:lower_bound}, the dynamic regret bound presented in Theorem \ref{theorem:bob} is optimal when $B_T\geq d^{-1/2}T^{1/4};$ while it also leaves a small $O(T^{1/12})$ gap in the worst case \ie, when $B_T=\Theta(1).$ This is because for the \bob, the smaller the amount of non-stationarity (as quantified in the left hand side of (\ref{eq:variation_budget})), the harder it is for the EXP3 algorithm to detect the amount of non-stationarity, resulting in a worse dynamic regret bound.
+Indeed, the worst possible case for our analysis is when $B_T=dT^{-1/2}$ according to Theorem \ref{theorem:lower_bound}. \end{remark} \begin{remark}[Failure of Naive Learning of $B_T$] Theorem \ref{theorem:sw_main} shows that running the \swofu~for $T$ with window size $ w^*=\left\lfloor (dT)^{2/3}B_T^{-2/3}\right\rfloor$ leads to an optimal dynamic regret.
+However, the choice of the window size $w^*$ requires the crucial knowledge of $B_T$, which is not available to the DM.
+A natural attempt would be to ``learn" the unknown $B_T$ in order to properly tune the window size $w$.
+In a more restrictive setting in which the differences between consecutive $\theta_t$'s follow some underlying stochastic process, one possible approach is to apply a suitable machine learning technique to learn the underlying stochastic process and tune the parameter $w$ accordingly.
+However, under the general setting of drifting environments (\ref{eq:variation_budget}), the differences between consecutive $\theta_t$'s need not follow any pattern, which challenges the use of statistical machine learning algorithms for identifying the patterns on the underlying changes. \end{remark} \begin{remark}[Restarting Structure of the \bob] The block structure and restarting the \swofu~with a single window size for each block are essential for the correctness of the \bob.
 Otherwise, suppose the DM utilizes the EXP3 algorithm to select the window size $w_t$ for each round $t,$ and implements the \swofu~with the selected window size without ever restarting it.
 Instead of eq. (\ref{eq:bob_decompose}), the regret of the \bob~is then decomposed as